Ianssmith/UNDP_DataScience/README.md

 ### Is the Rapid Growth of Urban African Cities a Sign of Prosperity or Imbalance?
-This research, in collaboration with the United Nations Development Programme aims to delve deeper and uncover fact based insights into the topic of economic inequality in Urban centers of Sub-Saharan Africa.
+This research, in collaboration with the United Nations Development Programme, aims to delve deeper and uncover fact based insights into the topic of economic inequality in urban centers of Sub-Saharan Africa.

 >Studying power grid infrastructure and agriculture in order to find out who/why/how it is that there are regions without access to electricity and who/why/how Africa imports food.
 Doing so in order to understand how/why/what governments are spending money on if not this.
 Considering/comparing/using financial and economic variables such as government debt and expenditure.
 My visualization is based on WorldBank world development indicators data.